 • Scalability: Managed services providers allow you to scale up to higher levels of service to handle peak demands as your business grows.

 • Greater Accountability: When your IT infrastructure is being managed outside the company, the risk of internal sabotage is greatly reduced, if not eliminated.

 Cons of Managed IT Services:

-• Up-Front Costs: Your company’s network applications, internal networking, and software products will need to support cloud integration in order for an MSP to provide their services remotely.
-Upgrading your current IT infrastructure to cloud-readiness may incur significant up-front costs.
-While this may be tough on your budget at first, the overall cost savings in the long run more than make up for the initial investment.
+• Upfront Costs: Your company’s network applications, internal networking, and software products will need to support cloud integration in order for an MSP to provide its services remotely.
+Upgrading your current IT infrastructure to cloud readiness may incur significant up-front costs.
+While this may be tough on your budget at first, the overall cost savings, in the long run, more than make up for the initial investment.

 • Minimized Control of Assets: Compared to keeping your IT management in-house, outsourcing services to an MSP will, by necessity, prevent your company from having total control over your infrastructure.
 This may be more important to some businesses than others.
 Ultimately, most companies simply want reliable and secure IT services at a price that fits their budget.

 Like any other business strategy, the decision about whether to employ an in-house IT team or outsource IT services to a managed services provider is crucial.
 Managed IT services may not be the best option for every organization.

 If your business has only a few endpoints or computer users, it may make more sense to keep everything in-house.
 If your company has a much higher number of users, a managed services provider may better be able to offer your business the technology and tools it needs to enhance the company’s network, productivity, and overall success.

 If you decide to partner with an MSP, the role of an in-house IT team does not necessarily need to be eliminated.
 Combining the knowledge of internal IT staff with the expertise of outsourced IT professionals can create a collaborative relationship that ultimately ends up benefiting the business – and isn’t that the point?